The Ketogenic Diet: An Initial Research Overview

 In a separate study of diabetic mice based on a ketogenic diet with high fat, adequate protein and low carb, they saw reversal of kidney disease (Poplawski 2011).
 In addition, a small human study showed improvement in kidney function in a short-term, calorie-restricted ketogenic diet for patients with diabetic kidney disease (Friedman 2013).
 Improvements in kidney function may be possible on a properly balanced ketogenic diet.
 Considering the challenges in treating progressive kidney disease, we need more research to verify these findings.

 Another huge concern about the ketogenic diet is its restrictive nature.
-You can’t eat some very common staple foods: No bread, no pasta, no potatoes, no bananas, no rice, no beans.
+You can’t eat some very common staple foods: No bread, no pasta, no potatoes, no bananas, no rice and no beans.
 Having explored the effects of different diets on my own health, I’m acutely aware of the challenges and social ramifications of eating a more restrictive diet.

 My Thoughts on the Ketogenic Diet